knharrington/shark-bycatch/README.md

 **Catch Composition Tables:** Examine detailed tables showing the composition of the shark species caught.

 ## Contributing
 Contributions to improve the app are welcome.
 If you have any suggestions or find any issues, please open an issue or submit a pull request.
-Please note that access to the required data is not included in this repository but may be available upon request.
+Please note that access to the required data is confidential and not included in this repository.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 This project is developed and maintained by the Center for Fisheries Electronic Monitoring at Mote Marine Laboratory.
-We thank all contributors and users for their support and feedback.
+We thank all users and contributors for their support and feedback.

 ## Contact
 For any questions, feedback, or data requests, please contact knharrington@mote.org.